 When the calibration function is triggered, the current measurement is interrupted and a gauge displays on the LCD.
-A message will display on the LCD which indicates the calibration is finished, and the interrupted measurement restarts.
+The gauge simply indicates calibration action rather than calibration course, as the calibration time is unpredictable.
+When the calibration is finished, the LCD displays a calibration, and the interrupted measurement restarts